Dovilyte/gui-testing/automatinis-testavimas.md

 - I should read a few times to see if there are spelling and grammar mistakes.
 Also text can be moved to Word and checked.
 - I should see if there is enough space between objects.
+(Visually)
-(Visually) -I should open links and look if there are good condition images.
+- I should open links and look if there are good condition images.
 There are no photos in my website.
--I should open all links and look if all pages will open.
+- I should open all links and look if all pages will open.
--I see that my page has a title.
+- I see that my page has a title.
--I see that my page is not left justified.(Visually) -I can not do that but if I could, I would see if there are no changes after uploading picture.
+- I see that my page is not left justified.(Visually)
+- I can not do that but if I could, I would see if there are no changes after uploading picture.
 - Other person should see if he or she can view uploaded images.